5 Kitchen Allies for Menopause: How Everyday Spices Can Support Your Hormonal Well-being

 In the late 1990s and early 2000s, I learned that eating whole grains could be beneficial for my health and the health of my family.
 In honor of National Family History Day, which is in November, I share some of the lessons I learned from my mom about the health benefits of quinoa and her journey to end the familial legacy of diabetes.

 Today I want to talk about fulfillment beyond the plate.
 Why???
 Well… For many years I privileged suffering and pain in life.
-Hell, suffering was something I knew well.
+Suffering was something I knew well.
 I was so into suffering that I got several degrees learning more about it.
 But there was a part of me that wanted to see and experience more pleasure in life.

 5 Simple Steps to Practice Mindful Eating